vega/vega/docs/docs/api/time.md

-# vega-time
+---
+layout: api
+title: Time Utilities API
+permalink: /docs/api/time/index.html
+---

 JavaScript date-time utilities for Vega.
 Provides a set of helper methods for working with date objects (or, equivalently, with [UNIX timestamps](https://en.wikipedia.org/wiki/Unix_time)).
+These methods are bound to the top-level `vega` object, and can also be used in a stand-alone fashion by using the [vega-time](https://github.com/vega/vega/tree/master/packages/vega-time) package.
+For more general utility methods, see the [Utilities API reference](../util).

-## API Reference
+## Time Utilities API Reference

 - [Time Units](#time-units)
 - [Local Time Utilities](#local-time-utilities)
 - [UTC Time Utilities](#utc-time-utilities)

-### Time Units
+## <a name="time-units"></a>Time Units

 The date-time utilities support a set of pre-defined time units.
 A single _unit_ value is one of the following strings: